Sign Up

 You see, among the birds, the male is usually brighter in color and prettier than the female.
 Of course, that fact usually assumed some kind of male superiority.

-As it turns out, that’s just another failure of thought.
-Having to rely on being colorfulness means you are essentially the beggar, not the one in the power position.
+As it turns out, that is just another failure of thought.
+Having to rely on colorfulness means you are essentially the beggar, not the one in the power position.

 A feminist book, written by a feminist man

-When I started reading this book, little did I know that the election of Kamala Harris, a woman of color, to the second-highest office in the United States was just months away.
+When I started reading this book in 2020, little did I realize then that the election of Kamala Harris, a woman of color, to the second-highest office in the United States was just months away.
 (It was long before Joe Biden announced his VP candidate).

 And even more poignantly, I did not know that this is in some ways a feminist book, clearly written by a feminist man.